 Payment deadlines (following the applicable month) for PhilHealth are based on the last digit of the PhilHealth employer number:

-After deducting the monthly government contributions from your employees' salaries, remit them along with your employer share to Pag-IBIG, PhilHealth, and SSS branches or their authorized collecting partners such as banks, Bayad Center, and SM payment counters.
+After deducting the monthly government contributions from your employees' salaries, remit them along with your employer share to Pag-IBIG, PhilHealth, and SSS branches or their authorized collecting partners such as banks and bills payment centers.

 The government agencies also require you to prepare and submit remittance reports that serve as proof of employer's monthly contribution payments.